nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons that match the query.
+Supports gender, NRIC and name.

 Format: `find KEYWORD [MORE_KEYWORDS]`